Screening, Training, Intervention, Consultation and Knowledge (STICK team)

 Screening Providing assessment and screening of CYP within schools, GP surgeries and family support services to increase early intervention and identify emerging symptoms

-Training Providing specialist training to professionals working alongside CYP to up skill and equip them to provide low level interventions
+Training Providing specialist training to professionals working alongside CYP to up-skill and equip them to provide low-level interventions

-Consultation specialist consultation for those working in education, children’s services and GP practice – encouraging wrap around care when it is most needed
+Consultation specialist consultation for those working in education, children’s services and GP practice – encouraging wrap-around care when it is most needed

 Knowledge practitioners include nurses, social workers, teachers and youth workers.
-The combined skill of this team brings a specialist knowledge and a comprehensive service
+The combined skill of this team brings specialist knowledge and a comprehensive service

 Mental health workshops for students and parents/carers